 You are already straining your mind trying to correctly answer your cards; you don't want to be wasting additional mental energy deciding how well you knew something.
 Ja-dark also cited a study that found that self-scoring how successful you were at recalling something taxes working memory.
 Eshapard summed it up perfectly when he said, "From my experience, it really slows you down if you're always trying to figure out whether a card you remembered was Good, Hard, or Easy.
 These are really subjective categories and it's a lot of work to try to use these options for all but the most obvious cases. […] Trying to remember the facts is mental effort enough for me.
 I don't need to split hairs over how difficult the card was."

 Either you already know the card as well as you would like to, and press "good," or you would like to know it better than you currently do, and press "again."
 It's that simple.
-And because the answer to this binary choice should be obvious in nearly all cases, not only is decision fatigue is minimized, conserving your mental energy for actually answering your cards, but time spent making decisions about how to grade cards is reduced as well; shaving just a few milliseconds off your average answer time can lead to saving large amounts of time in the long term.
+And because the answer to this binary choice should be obvious in nearly all cases, not only is decision fatigue minimized, conserving your mental energy for actually answering your cards, but also time spent making decisions about how to grade cards is reduced; shaving just a few milliseconds off your average answer time can lead to saving large amounts of time in the long term.
 In this way, low stakes (no ease penalties + high "New Interval" after lapse) makes grading less stressful, and binary choices make grading more clear-cut, in turn preserving mental energy and allowing users to grade cards more quickly.

 Of course, even without using the Pass/Fail add-on to physically remove the hard and easy buttons, you could simply leave the additional two buttons there but make a decision to never use them.
 But, in my experience, simply seeing the hard button tells part of your mind that it's still an option, occasionally making it tempting to press.
 In this way, by simply having the extra buttons there, you aren't getting the full decision fatigue-reducing effect.
 To put it frankly, there's just something elegant and reassuring about only being presented two big fat buttons.Previous: Low-Key Anki: No Penalties or Boosting Next: Low-Key Anki: Summary and Installation